codewithdev/codewithdev/README.md

 #### An Enthusiast Technovazy Open Source Developer, who loves to build things.
 I spend my most of the time in brushing up the Algorithms, Web Developement and exploring AI/ML.
 Currently an CS graduate, and getting my hands on exploring Technologis to build things.

 - 🔭 I'm always working on something cool.
-- 👯 I Love to speak about the Technologies and building communities.
+- 👯 A Tech Speaker, Mentor who loves to teach about Coding and Technology.
+- 🍏 A Tech writer who writes stuff about Coding and Technology.
-- 💬 Ask me about ML/JavaScript/C++/Algorithms/Open Sourcing, and tech related career advice.
+- 💬 Ask me about ML/JavaScript/C++/Algorithms/Open Sourcing, and tech related Quries.
 [Contact me](mailto:idevprakaash@hotmail.com)
 - 😄 Pronouns: He/him
 - 📭 How To Reach Me- [@codewithdev](https://www.twitter.com/codewithdev)
-- ⚡ Fun fact about me: Productive Nocturnal 👨‍💻
+- ⚡ Fun fact about me: Loves playing 🎹

 #### 👨‍💻My Weekly Stats